Previous Issues of SCIWAY News

 If you know of a South Carolina town or community that no longer exists, please send us its name, the county in which it was located, the year it was abandoned or destroyed, and any other information you may have ... and we will add it to SCIway.

-My daughter Robin has created a new SCIway page that includes links to several Web sites that provide information about South Carolina's lost places–see http://www.sciway.net/ccr/lostplaces.html.
+My daughter Robin has created a new SCIway page that includes links to several websites that provide information about South Carolina's lost places–see https://www.sciway.net/ccr/lostplaces.html.
 These sites include some of the most poignant photographs and stories you will ever see or read.

 7. Upcoming Festivals and Events